 It’s just so random and so coincidentally placed that it’s almost like there’s something surfacing from Ana’s actual subconscious; like the thought of this man she’s inexplicably drawn to having his sexuality brought into question triggered feelings of shame and confusion regarding her own deeply repressed sexual orientation.
 I mean, she is awfully hung up on the gay question, and she goes into detail about Kate’s beauty so frequently throughout the book that surely it can’t all be pure jealousy…

-Okay okay, I know “secretly bisexual Ana” isn’t real, but I guess I’m just desperate for any headcanon that would make her more interesting, understandable, and likable as a character.
+Okay okay, I know “secretly bisexual Ana” isn’t real, but I guess I’m just desperate for any headcanon that would make her more interesting, relatable, and likable as a character.

 Finally, after an ungodly number of section breaks and one pointless vignette from Ana’s life after another, the chapter that will not end finally gives us a plot-relevant scene.
 Ana is “besieged by customers” at Clayton’s, and is so overwhelmed by the besiegement that she uses the word “besieged” twice in the span of two sentences.
 It’s shaping up to be a typical Saturday at the store, but little does she know that across the parking lot lurks a certain billionaire stalker…